CNStanLee/myeie/001CourseWare/005ComputationalMethod/homework/assi2/README.md

 <img src="SplineFilter_Result.png" width="350">

 3. Comparing the two different interpolation methods, we notice that method Splines achieves a lower MSE.
-The runtime of XX method is .....
+The runtime of median(3) is 0.071 and time of spline(21) is 0.105

-After listening to the two restored files, we notice ...
+After listening to the two restored files, we notice that the filter has fix the audio, the filter actually works.

 ---
 ## Credits